mendix/docs/content/en/docs/support/_index.md

 Mendix Support can analyze these components if your app is running on Mendix Cloud or Mendix Cloud Dedicated.
 Because Mendix has no control over the context in which the buildpack or m2ee tools are run outside of Mendix Cloud and Mendix Cloud Dedicated, you will have to demonstrate that the bug is in the supported component by showing the behavior independently from the context in which you are using it.

-If you want additional features or some other change in a buildpack or m2ee tools, you can make a Pull Request , create an Issue in the GitHub repository, or contact [Mendix Support](https://support.mendix.com/).
+If you want additional features or some other change in a buildpack or m2ee tools, you can make a Pull Request, create an Issue in the GitHub repository, or contact [Mendix Support](https://support.mendix.com/).

 If you wan to run Mendix apps on Windows server you will need the [Windows Service](/releasenotes/studio-pro/windows-service/).
 The release notes and installation manual can be found in the [Windows Service](/releasenotes/studio-pro/windows-service/) release notes.
 Read more about installing on systems running Windows operating systems in [Microsoft Windows](/developerportal/deploy/deploy-mendix-on-microsoft-windows/).